 There are usually several dogs of different ages and breeds available for adoption and the situation changes on a regular basis.
 The perfect dog for you could be waiting in the kennels now.
 You can view the dogs we have for adoption using this link or visit Selby District Council Lost and Hound on Facebook.

 Owners have a legal responsibility to ensure that when their dog is in a public place it is wearing a collar with an identification disc on it.
 The owners name and address should be clearly marked on the disc.
 This law is part of the Control of Dogs Order 1992.
 Failure to comply with this law can carry a fine of up to £5,000.
 Our community warden has the authority to stop and check the identification of any dogs, whether they are accompanied or not, to ensure they have the correct identification in place.
 We also have the discretion to take action in court for failure to comply with the legislation, should this be appropriate.

-In addition, from 6 April 2016 all dogs in England must be microchipped and registered on one of the authorised commercial databases available.
-You will have to register the details of any new owner before you sell or give any dog away.
-Owners will be required to keep their contact details up to date on the microchip databases.
+All dogs in England must be microchipped and registered on one of the authorised commercial databases available.
+You have to register the details of any new owner before you sell or give any dog away.
+Owners are required to keep their contact details up to date on the microchip databases.

 Over the past twelve months, our dog warden service has picked up many stray dogs with no identification, all of which could have been returned to their owners quickly had clear identification been in place.
 Instead, they have been taken to kennels until they are claimed, or have been re-housed with a different family.